A balanced diet rich in fruit and vegetables is a vital part of keeping our body in good health.

 Vitamin A

-Functions: prevents night blindness by helping the eye adapt between bright light and darkness.
+Functions: Supports health of the cornea (front portion of the eye) and the retina (inner lining of the eye).
+Prevents night blindness by helping the eye adapt between bright light and darkness.

 - Eggs

-- Most milk products are fortified with vitamin A
+- Milk products and spreads fortified with vitamin A.

 Vitamin C

-Functions: strengthens orbital bones and ocular muscles, and maintains the immune system, reducing risk of eye infection.
+Functions: Strengthens orbital bones and ocular muscles, and maintains the immune system, reducing risk of eye infection.
+Delays age-related diseases such as cataract and age-related macular degeneration (AMD).

 Best sources:

-- Citrus fruit such as oranges and grapefruit
+- Citrus fruit such as oranges, lemon, and grapefruit.

 Vitamin E